US factory activity index eases off 13-1/2-year high

 September's jump in the index was driven by supply chain disruptions, especially in the chemical products sector.
 The supply bottlenecks, which also pushed up prices of raw materials, resulted in a longer delivery times.

 The survey's prices paid sub-index dropped to 68.5 after racing to 71.5 in September, which was the highest reading since May 2011.
-The production sub-index slipped 1.2 points to a reading of 61.0 in October and a gauge of new orders fell to 63.4.
-A measure of factory employment dipped to 59.8 from 60.3 in September, which was the highest level since 2011.
+While other components of the ISM index, including production, new orders and employment also fell last month, they remained at lofty levels.

 PRIVATE PAYROLLS SURGE